-This 67-year-old tournament is conducted each spring, and is open to veterans receiving care at VA Hospitals, Out-Patient Clinics and Vet Centers.
+For more than 70 years, this tournament has been conducted each spring, and is open to veterans receiving care at VA Hospitals, Out-Patient Clinics and Vet Centers.
 Five-person teams roll a total of 45 games, which are then submitted to the Bowlers to Veterans Link.
-Separate divisions for blind, wheelchair and senior veterans help level the playing field, and BVL volunteers around the country assist VA staff with scoring and coordination.
+Separate divisions for visually impaired, wheelchair and senior veterans help level the playing field, and BVL volunteers around the country assist VA staff with scoring and coordination.

 “The BVL tournament affords our guys the opportunity to continue to compete on a national level in a sport they really love,” says Boise VAMC Visual Impairment Coordinator Valerie Duffy.
 “This is what they talk about all year.”